Willzyack/Elk_Project/README.md

 ![docker ps Screenshot](https://github.com/Willzyack/Elk_Project/blob/main/Ansible/elk_playbook.PNG "docker ps Screenshot")

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK server is configured to monitor the following web servers: 10.0.0.5, 10.0.0.6, 10.0.0.7

-<b>-List the IP addresses of the machines you are monitoring-</b>

-The following web servers are being monitored: 10.0.0.5, 10.0.0.6, 10.0.0.7

-<b>-We have installed the following Beats on these machines:-</b>

-We installed Filebeat and Metricbeat.
+We installed Filebeat and Metricbeat on these web servers.

-<b>-These Beats allow us to collect the following information from each machine:-</b>

 Filebeat collects system type events on the three web servers by monitoring the Elasticsearch log files.
 Metricbeat collects metrics on the three web servers such as uptime, CPU usage, and memory usage.